 - Insertions – In an insertion, a piece of genetic material is added to the gene.

-There are currently three FDA-approved medications available to treat EGFR positive lung adenocarcinoma and one for EGFR positive resistant lung cancer.
+There are currently five FDA-approved medications available to treat EGFR positive lung adenocarcinoma and one for EGFR positive resistant lung cancer.
 These medications are referred to as tyrosine kinase inhibitors.
 They block the activity of the EGFR protein.

 Approved medications for lung adenocarcinoma include: